LiveFastEatTrashRaccoon/RaccoonForFriendica/docs/manual/main.md

 <p id="report-rule-disclaimer">
-* on Friendica rule violation are not supported yet and if they are submitted they get rejected by the server, so this option is hidden
+* on Friendica rule violation are not supported yet and if they are submitted they get rejected by the server (with a 422 - Unprocessable entity), so this option has been hidden
 </p>
 <p id="report-forward-disclaimer">
-** on Friendica this switch is supported (does not cause the request to be rejected by the server) but it has no effect
+** on Friendica this switch is supported (does not cause a 422 error) but it does not seem to have any effect
 </p>

 <div align="center">